freenas/freenas-docs/userguide/help.rst

 Guide
 -----

-The "Documentation" icon, the second icon from the left in the top menubar, provides a built-in browser to the %brand% User Guide (this documentation).
+The :guilabel:`Documentation` icon, the second icon from the left in the top menubar, provides a built-in browser to the %brand% User Guide (this documentation).